Service-linked role permissions for Malware Protection for EC2 - Amazon GuardDuty

 Supported AWS Regions

-Amazon GuardDuty supports using the AWSServiceRoleForAmazonGuardDutyMalwareProtection service-linked role in all the AWS Regions where Malware Protection is available.
+Amazon GuardDuty supports using the AWSServiceRoleForAmazonGuardDutyMalwareProtection service-linked role in all the AWS Regions where Malware Protection for EC2 is available.

 For a list of Regions where GuardDuty is currently available, see Amazon GuardDuty endpoints and quotas in the Amazon Web Services General Reference.